nikolaussucher/biology-text/_main.md

 Some Euryarchaeota are methanogens (archaea that produce methane as a result of metabolism) living in anaerobic environments, such as swamps.
 This form of metabolism evolved early, and it is even possible that the first free-living organism was a methanogen.
 A common reaction involves the use of carbon dioxide as an electron acceptor to oxidize hydrogen.
 Methanogenesis involves a range of coenzymes that are unique to these archaea, such as coenzyme M and methanofuran.
 Other organic compounds such as alcohols, acetic acid or formic acid are used as alternative electron acceptors by methanogens.
 These reactions are common in gut-dwelling archaea.
 Acetic acid is also broken down into methane and carbon dioxide directly, by acetotrophic archaea.
 These acetotrophs are archaea in the order Methanosarcinales, and are a major part of the communities of microorganisms that produce biogas.

-Bacteriorhodopsin from Halobacterium salinarum.
-The retinol cofactor and residues involved in proton transfer are shown as ball-and-stick models.
-Other archaea use CO
-2 in the atmosphere as a source of carbon, in a process called carbon fixation (they are autotrophs).
+Other archaea use CO~2~ in the atmosphere as a source of carbon, in a process called carbon fixation (they are autotrophs).
 This process involves either a highly modified form of the Calvin cycle or another metabolic pathway called the 3-hydroxypropionate/ 4-hydroxybutyrate cycle.
 The Crenarchaeota also use the reverse Krebs cycle while the Euryarchaeota also use the reductive acetyl-CoA pathway.
 Carbon fixation is powered by inorganic energy sources.
 No known archaea carry out photosynthesis.
 Archaeal energy sources are extremely diverse, and range from the oxidation of ammonia by the Nitrosopumilales to the oxidation of hydrogen sulfide or elemental sulfur by species of Sulfolobus, using either oxygen or metal ions as electron acceptors.

 Phototrophic archaea use light to produce chemical energy in the form of ATP.
 In the Halobacteria, light-activated ion pumps like bacteriorhodopsin and halorhodopsin generate ion gradients by pumping ions out of and into the cell across the plasma membrane.
 The energy stored in these electrochemical gradients is then converted into ATP by ATP synthase.
 This process is a form of photophosphorylation.
 The ability of these light-driven pumps to move ions across membranes depends on light-driven changes in the structure of a retinol cofactor buried in the center of the protein.

-Genetics
+### Genetics
-Further information: Plasmid and Genome

 Archaea usually have a single circular chromosome, with as many as 5,751,492 base pairs in Methanosarcina acetivorans, the largest known archaeal genome.
 The tiny 490,885 base-pair genome of Nanoarchaeum equitans is one-tenth of this size and the smallest archaeal genome known; it is estimated to contain only 537 protein-encoding genes.
 Smaller independent pieces of DNA, called plasmids, are also found in archaea.
 Plasmids may be transferred between cells by physical contact, in a process that may be similar to bacterial conjugation.

-Sulfolobus infected with the DNA virus STSV1.
-Bar is 1 micrometer.
 Archaea are genetically distinct from bacteria and eukaryotes, with up to 15% of the proteins encoded by any one archaeal genome being unique to the domain, although most of these unique genes have no known function.
 Of the remainder of the unique proteins that have an identified function, most belong to the Euryarchaea and are involved in methanogenesis.
 The proteins that archaea, bacteria and eukaryotes share form a common core of cell function, relating mostly to transcription, translation, and nucleotide metabolism.
 Other characteristic archaeal features are the organization of genes of related function – such as enzymes that catalyze steps in the same metabolic pathway into novel operons, and large differences in tRNA genes and their aminoacyl tRNA synthetases.

 Transcription in archaea more closely resembles eukaryotic than bacterial transcription, with the archaeal RNA polymerase being very close to its equivalent in eukaryotes, while archaeal translation shows signs of both bacterial and eukaryotic equivalents.
 Although archaea have only one type of RNA polymerase, its structure and function in transcription seems to be close to that of the eukaryotic RNA polymerase II, with similar protein assemblies (the general transcription factors) directing the binding of the RNA polymerase to a gene's promoter, but other archaeal transcription factors are closer to those found in bacteria.
 Post-transcriptional modification is simpler than in eukaryotes, since most archaeal genes lack introns, although there are many introns in their transfer RNA and ribosomal RNA genes, and introns may occur in a few protein-encoding genes.

-Ecology
+### Ecology
-Habitats

-Archaea that grow in the hot water of the Morning Glory Hot Spring in Yellowstone National Park produce a bright colour Archaea exist in a broad range of habitats, and are now recognized as a major part of global ecosystems, and may represent about 20% of microbial cells in the oceans.
+Archaea exist in a broad range of habitats, and are now recognized as a major part of global ecosystems, and may represent about 20% of microbial cells in the oceans.
 However, the first-discovered archaeans were extremophiles.
 Indeed, some archaea survive high temperatures, often above 100 °C (212 °F), as found in geysers, black smokers, and oil wells.
 Other common habitats include very cold habitats and highly saline, acidic, or alkaline water, but archaea include mesophiles that grow in mild conditions, in swamps and marshland, sewage, the oceans, the intestinal tract of animals, and soils.

 Extremophile archaea are members of four main physiological groups.
 These are the halophiles, thermophiles, alkaliphiles, and acidophiles.
 These groups are not comprehensive or phylum-specific, nor are they mutually exclusive, since some archaea belong to several groups.
 Nonetheless, they are a useful starting point for classification.